GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.37 =
+* Maintenance: Sync `readme.txt` with the project README and bump the plugin version for distribution.

 = 0.3.36 =
 * Enhancement: Polish the admin experience with cohesive cards, panels, and typography refinements across settings, the API tester, and the activity log.